 Participants have no ownership over the solar system.
 They are instead buying the benefits of the energy produced by the system.

 Depending on the structure of the utilities subscription model, this system can be very attractive to individuals who are interested in avoiding all of the fluctuating costs associated with electricity bills.
-It is also good for individuals who do not wish to purchase solar for the long-term, but enjoy the flexibility of being able to cancel their subscriptions as needed.
+It is also good for individuals who do not wish to purchase solar for the long-term but enjoy the flexibility of being able to cancel their subscriptions as needed.

+The Rocky Mountain Power Solar Program has been fully subscribed since 2017.
 Because of the economic and environmental benefits, more people are requesting that their local utilities provide this program as a source of renewable energy.
 In the past five years, community solar has grown from a few small projects to serving thousands of customers across the nation.
 Yet given the nearly unlimited nature of solar, more can be done.

 4 Solar cooperative (co-op)